7 Tips To Personalise Your Open-Plan Look

 1. Brighten It Up

 Open plan is all about making your space feel light and breezy.
 The best way to do that is to let in more light.
 Adding texture to your lighting, by mixing up wall sconces with hanging lamps and floor lamps will give your lighting some dimension.
 Using similar fixtures throughout an open plan layout, such as using round ceiling lamps in the kitchen and round floor lamps in a living space, can also help you bring the space together and feel more unified.
+Using similar fixtures throughout an open plan layout, such as using round ceiling lamps in the kitchen and round floor lamps in a living space, can also help you bring the space together and feel more unified.
+If you’re wanting something unique and perhaps a statement piece in the room, why not go for some bright neon lights or a sign from Neon Filter.

 2. Let In Lots Of Natural Light